cozy-labs/cozy-desktop/doc/design.md

 - `remote`: id and rev of the associated documents in the remote CouchDB
 - `sides`: for tracking what is applied on local file system and remote cozy
 - `executable`: true if the file is executable (UNIX permission), undefined else
+- `errors`: the number of errors while applying the last modification

 ### Folder